larpo1/lavanda-website/src/pages/blog/2020-04-23-lavanda-at-host-london-2019-did-you-see-us.md

   <p><span style="font-weight: 400;">If your portfolio has properties that could be montised immediately by deploying short-term lets, we are the go-to partner for many asset owners given our starling reputation and industry knowledge.</span></p>

-  <p><span style="font-weight: 400;">Thank you to all that attended the event, if you wish to find out more about how we can maximise yields on your assets - book a discovery call </span><a href="../book-a-demo"><span style="font-weight: 400;">here</span></a><span style="font-weight: 400;">.&nbsp;</span></p>
+  <p><span style="font-weight: 400;">Thank you to all that attended the event, if you wish to find out more about how we can maximise yields on your assets - book a discovery call.</span></p>

-  <p><strong>About Lavanda</strong></p>

-  <p>Lavanda is a next generation property management system (PMS) for urban and rural short-term rental operators.
-Our SaaS platform is designed to unlock scale and profitability, whilst accelerating growth through industry partnerships.
-We're backed by leading venture capital investors, and have so far invested $10m+ into short-term rental technology and innovation.</p>

-  <p>Our award-winning technology is different because it has been honed through our first-hand experience of managing a short-term rental portfolio at scale.
-Operational efficiency is what we strive for, so we set about creating the missing toolkit.
-We're here to change your game.</p>

-  <p>Get one step ahead,&nbsp;<a href="../book-a-demo" target="_blank" rel="noopener">book a discovery call</a>&nbsp;to see how we can help turbocharge your property management company.</p>
 tags:
   - property management system
   - property managers